pgroenbaek/dbtracks-stf-profiles/README.md

 This repository only contains the XML track profiles.
 The textures can be obtained from the [DBTracks package](https://the-train.de/downloads/entry/11252-dbtracks/).

+More information on track profiles in OpenRails is [available here](https://static.openrails.org/files/OpenRails-Testing-How%20to%20Provide%20Track%20Profiles%20for%20Open%20Rails%20Dynamic%20Track.pdf).

 ### Adding the profiles to your route

 TODO

-### About track profiles

-More information on track profiles in OpenRails is [available here](https://static.openrails.org/files/OpenRails-Testing-How%20to%20Provide%20Track%20Profiles%20for%20Open%20Rails%20Dynamic%20Track.pdf).

 ## License: